 You are likely to enjoy Diamond is Unbreakable if you're already a JoJo fan or seeking a series with some very entertaining action and some over the top downright bizarre scenarios which focuses the interaction between different people with different motivations with superpowers.
 But only as long as you can accept that JoJo's purpose is to build upon these scenarios even at the expense of the story, with the premise itself having to adapt more to the scenarios and ideas for characters presented in the story, rather than the character and scenarios presented be tailored specifically for the premise given.
 Diamond is Unbreakable is a very entertaining action series that you might enjoy if you've liked what you've heard about the series.
 If most of what you heard turned you off, you shouldn't expect enjoying Diamond is Unbreakable.read more

-Unlike previous seasons, this story takes place in one location - the town of Morioh where stand users are popping up for unknown reasons and an outbreak of murders have become rampant.
-This town is an incredibly fun environment where seemingly each corner of the street has a unique story to tell, and every significant character has a quirk that defines them in a lovable (or not so) way.
-If not the best character cast, it is certainly the most robust, headlined by three generations of Joestar decedents and one of the greatest antagonist to ever be animated - Kira Yoshikage.
+Unlike previous seasons this story takes place in a single location - the town of Morioh where stand users are popping up for unknown reasons and an outbreak of murders have become rampant.
+This town is an incredibly fun environment where seemingly every corner of the street has a unique story to tell and each character has a quirk that defines them in a lovable (or not so) way.
+If not the best character cast, it is certainly the most robust headlined by three generations of Joestar decedents and one of the greatest antagonist to ever be animated in the infamous Kira Yoshikage.

 This is JoJo at its finest, told in way never seen before in the franchise, and in a manner that is easier for more people to enjoy than just it's former target audience. read more

 Firstly a disclaimer: